NiHoffmann/ORB/README.md

 The aim is to make it possible to develop Python programs for the ORB, with a connection to the ORB monitor program.
 The ORB monitor program is a development tool that will allow text output, as well as the uploading, starting, and stopping of MicroPython programs.
 The existing functionalities of the ORB, such as the development of C++ programs, should remain functionally the same.
+> [!NOTE]
+> The ORB uses the STM32F405 Microcontroller, schematics for the board are open to the public.
+All Informations on the Board, additional software, supported sensors, aswell as the original firmware can be found at: [https://github.com/ThBreuer/OpenRoboticBoard](https://github.com/ThBreuer/OpenRoboticBoard).
+This project is based on the design and work of Thomas Breuer in regards to the ORB-Projects.

 ## Project Setup